Tucson Guard gears up for Super Bowl Sunday with media day, flight

-162nd Wing Aircrew Flight Equipment personnel train Fox News correspondent, Matt Finn, for flight in an F-16 to highlight air defense security efforts that will be in place over State Farm Stadium in Glendale, Arizona, during Super Bowl LVII on Feb.
-12. (U.S. Air Force photo by Maj.
-Angela Walz)
+The 162nd Wing welcomed national-level media and Continental U.S. North American Aerospace Defense (NORAD) representatives this week for a media day and flight to highlight air defense security efforts that will be in place over State Farm Stadium in Glendale, Arizona, during Super Bowl LVII on Feb.
+12.

+Tucson’s own 162nd Wing, as an aerospace control alert-trained unit, could be called upon if needed to provide air defense during the Super Bowl.
+Several events highlighted the Operation Noble Eagle (ONE) mission, which began after the terrorist attacks of Sept.
+11, 2001.

+One popular event was ‘media day,’ which was hosted at Luke Air force Base, Arizona, on Feb.
+7. Air defense partners from the 162nd Wing, FAA, Civil Air Patrol, Glendale Police Department, and NORAD were present to showcase their respective airframes and answer questions about their missions.

 |Date Taken: